KyStDaGe/uTranscribe/speech_transcription/traning/README.md

 ### Generating data

 Run `generate_data.py` in `generate_data`.
-When generating training and test data, please remember to change output path and number in `generate_data.py` (I will update a more friendly way to generate training and test data when I have free time).
+When generating training and test data, please remember to change output path and number in `generate_data.py`

 ### Train the model